thayama/cgo_performance_test/README.md

  * Pass dynamically allocated message to Go.
 * BenchmarkCallGoFromCNop
  * NOP.
 Measure base perforamnce of calling C from Go.
+* BenchmarkCallGoFromCNop2
+ * NOP.
+Measure base perforamnce of calling C from Go, and then Go from that C.

 This benchmark calls C functions from Go.
 So the base measurement for NOP must be subtracted frmo each benchamrk.